Personalized Workout & Meal Plans

 Warm up/ramp up sets: It’s also a good idea to do a few warm up sets of a given exercise, keeping the weight low and working up to your working weight.

 As mentioned a few times here, the inner chest is not something you can hit separately and call it a day.
-To get the inner chest developed, you’ll be working the whole chest.
+To develop your inner chest, you’ll be working the whole chest.
 This is key, so beware of overtraining.
-Here are a few things to remember from this post:

 Prepare to maximize your gains with our exclusive 12-week hypertrophy training program.
 Choose between a 4 or 5 day training split and gain 2-12 pounds of muscle over 90 days...